Dev Mode

 | When to use | Local development, before the app is signed or packaged |

-| Credentials | An Overwolf Console account, plus an API key or a dev token.
+| Credentials | An Overwolf Console account with an API key, or an Overwolf developer account with Approved developer status.
 See Set up dev credentials. |

 What dev mode is